YoussefA103/youssefa103.github.io/README.md

 ![1736734295383](https://github.com/user-attachments/assets/6aef069c-ca10-4b26-9961-a380d3764397)
 **Imperial College mA*ths Online Programme**

 Primarily, completing Imperial College’s mA*ths Online MOOC modules assisted me to extend my mathematical knowledge beyond the A-Level syllabus and attain over 99% across multiple assessments.
-Furthermore, the programme’s lectures and masterclasses widened my curiosity in the application of mathematics in a variety of fields, such as the use of trigonometry in astronomy and audio engineering.
+Furthermore, the programme’s lectures and masterclasses widened my curiosity regarding the application of mathematics in a variety of fields, such as the use of trigonometry in astronomy and audio engineering.